erlef/rebar3_hex/README.md

 {hex, [{repos, [#{name => <<"hexpm:your_org">>}]}]}.
 ```

-Now simply authenticate with with the organization repository.
+You can then authenticate with with the organization repository.
 Be sure you have already authenticated with the main
 repository first.

 ```